National Association of Funeral Directors: Press coverage

-In December 2021, Deborah Smith, of the National Association of Funeral Directors confirmed to the Church Times that the numbers of horse-drawn funerals had increased during Covid.
+In December 2021, Deborah Smith, of the National Association of Funeral Directors confirmed to the Church Times that the numbers of horse-drawn funerals had increased during the COVID-19 pandemic.
 Families are looking for something more personalised.

 On 2 January 2022, the NAFD commented on aquamation, the funeral choice of Archbishop Desmond Tutu.

 On 9 April 2022, the NAFD commented on the health and safety impact on funeral directors of larger coffins for obese people.

 In April 2022, spokeswoman Deborah Smith appeared on BBC Radio 4 Money Box Live to answer questions as part of a panel on funerals and bereavement issues.

 On 1 May 2022, the NAFD commented on the use of rental coffins due to the cost of living crisis.